How To Frame Charcoal Drawings

 While some artists are against using a fixative for their charcoal drawings, it’s a viable option that needs to be considered.
 A fixative is a substance you’ll spray over the top of a charcoal drawing to keep the charcoal in place, which prevents smudging or smearing of the charcoal as it is placed under glass.

 Before applying a fixative, make sure that all loose pieces or balls of charcoal on the surface of the paper have been removed.
 Using a fine paintbrush to do this will help you so you don’t smear the charcoal and ruin your coloring page or art piece.
-You’ll also want to make sure your drawing is on an angled surface when applying the fixative, so that it doesn’t pool and become thicker in some spots, which will affect its final appearance.
+You’ll also want to make sure your drawing is on an angled surface when applying the fixative so that it doesn’t pool and become thicker in some spots, which will affect its final appearance.

 Use caution when using a fixative.
 It’s best to create a test page with different strokes on it to see how the fixative will look with the charcoal so you don’t ruin your finished masterpiece.
 Do not soak the page as the idea is to lightly coat the paper.
-Saturation of the paper will change the look of your piece and may be a total bummer if it ruins your drawing or coloring book page.
+The saturation of the paper will change the look of your piece and may be a total bummer if it ruins your drawing or coloring book page.
 Too much fixative can also cause drips to appear, and as the drips run down the page, it will pick up the charcoal particles you’re trying to preserve and smear them down the page.

 Once you’ve applied a fixative, make sure it dries overnight to ensure that the fixative itself doesn’t stick, run, or ruin your piece before you’re able to frame it.
-You’ll also want to make sure you’re using a high-quality fixative that isn’t gummy when dry so that dust and loose hair doesn’t get stuck to the drawing during the framing process.
+You’ll also want to make sure you’re using a high-quality fixative that isn’t gummy when dry so that dust and loose hair don’t get stuck to the drawing during the framing process.

 Matting the Drawing

-How To Frame Charcoal DrawingsA mat is a piece of thick paper, foam or cardboard that acts like a mini frame inside of the main frame that you are using to enclose the piece.
-It goes over the top of the drawing, obscuring the sides underneath it, so that the glass isn’t touching the actual art and is instead touching the matting inside.
+A mat is a piece of thick paper, foam, or cardboard that acts like a mini frame inside of the main frame that you are using to enclose the piece.
+It goes over the top of the drawing, obscuring the sides underneath it so that the glass isn’t touching the actual art and is instead touching the matting inside.

 Not only does a mat keep your work from smudging on the glass, but it also helps to centralize a gazer’s eyesight on the drawing itself instead of looking at all the white space around your drawing.
 Pick a piece of matting that will accentuate your piece instead of overtaking it or hiding it.
 Keep in mind that matting can be used to hide accidental smudges from your hands or shading utensils that may occur outside of your work.
 Matting itself is an art and affects how your final piece is interpreted.